Stannonyos/Stanley-VBA/README.md

-# Stanley Nyoro
-Standardizing Values using Excel VBA
+Standardizing Values using Excel Macros by using mean and standard deviation.